 In addition to being named as the Dallas Cowboys Man of the Year from 2007 through 2012, he was named "Howie Long's Toughest Man in the NFL" following the 2007 season, due in part to his legendary run downfield at Philadelphia after getting his helmet knocked off by a would-be tackler.

-Witten and his wife Michelle live in the Dallas area with their two sons, C.J. and Cooper, and their daughter, Landry.
+Witten and his wife Michelle live in the Dallas area with their two sons, C.J. and Cooper, and their daughters, Landry and Hadley.

 Jason and his foundation launched the Jason Witten SCOREkeepers program, which places positive male mentors on staff at six different family abuse shelters across Texas, in 2008.
 The foundation also opened Jason Witten Learning Centers at Boys & Girls Clubs centers in East Dallas and his hometown of Elizabethton, Tenn.
 Jason and Michelle also dedicated the Jason Witten Emergency Waiting Room at the brand new Niswonger Children's Hospital in Johnson City, Tenn., in 2008.
 In addition, the foundation also operates a youth wellness program called "Play.Move.SCORE" at Boys & Girls Clubs in Dallas and Fort Worth.

 The annual Jason Witten Football Camp, held each June in Elizabethton, has become one of the nation's largest free football camps.
-The ninth annual camp, held this past June, saw more than 1,000 kids from Tennessee and several surrounding states take part.
-Jason also presents Jason Witten Scholarships for $5,000 a piece each to deserving high school athletes in East Tennessee and Southwest Virginia.
+The 14th annual camp, held last June, saw more than 1,100 kids from Tennessee and several surrounding states take part.